MSW Master of Social Work

 The University of Edinburgh is approved by the Scottish Social Services Council (SSSC) to deliver this course, which complies with the Scottish Requirements for Social Work Training and facilitates students meeting the Standards in Social Work Education (SISWE) and the Key Capabilities in Child Care and Protection.

 The programme provides a fundamental understanding of the theory and practice that underpins all work in the field.
-Students time is split between being in the University and in practice learning environments.
+Students' time is split between the University and practice learning environments.

 Accreditation